poooi/plugin-navy-album/docs/maintenance.md

 ## graphs for special attacks

+(Note: skip this step for now - `special` seems to exist for all ships that have special attacks, despite some are just using normal CGs)

 Update `ui/ships-album/ship-viewer/gallery-view.es` using info from running `demo scan-special-ship-graphs` if needed (note that this sub-command does not run by `def`).